Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 What to watch:

-- This scales poorly.
-At 10+ jobs per week, the manual data entry becomes a genuine time cost.
+– This scales poorly.
+At 10+ jobs per week, manual data entry becomes a genuine time cost.

 – Customer communication (appointment reminders, follow-ups) is entirely manual.